Expanding Polyhedral Universe in Regge Calculus: Numerical solution

-In Figure \ref{fig:dhaphu} the dihedral angles are plotted for the five types of regular polyhedrons.
-They are monotone decreasing functions of time and approach to zero as $t\rightarrow t_{p,q}$.
-In Figure \ref{fig:sfrpu} we give the plots of the scale factors of the polyhedral universes as functions of time.
+In Fig. \ref{fig:dhaphu} the dihedral angles are plotted for the five types of regular polyhedrons.
+They are monotone decreasing functions of time and approach zero as $t \to t_{p,q}$.
+In Fig. \ref{fig:sfrpu} we give the plots of the scale factors of the polyhedral universes as functions of time.
 The broken curve corresponds to the continuum solution.
-One can see that the polyhedral solutions well approximate the continuum at around $t=0$.
+One can see that the polyhedral solutions approximate well the continuum at around $t=0$.
 This can be understood by noting the fact that the scale factor (\ref{eq:Rc}) approximately satisfies the Friedmann equation (\ref{eq:cc}) when both $\sqrt{\Lambda}l$ and $\dot l$ are small.

 The deviations from the continuum solution, however, get large for $t>2/\sqrt{\Lambda}$.
-The polyhedral universe expands much faster than the continuum FLRW universe and approach to an infinite size as $t\rightarrow t_{p,q}$.
-In fact it is easy to see from (\ref{eq:30}) and (\ref{eq:31}) that $a_\mathrm{R}(t)$ is approximately given by
+The polyhedral universe expands much faster than the continuum FLRW universe and approaches an infinite size as $t \to t_{p,q}$.
+In fact, it is easy to see from Eqs. (\ref{eq:30}) and (\ref{eq:31}) that $a_\mathrm{R}(t)$ is approximately given by

 where $c_{p,q}$ is defined by